skafis-edtech/vbesort/README.md

 Examples in [./public/2017/](./public/2017/) folder.

-Then add those filenames to [nr-topic-lut.json](.\src\mainPage\nr-topic-lut.json) file.
-As a topic you can write everywhere just "misc".

-After doing so you can write that to me, or just fork the repo, commit changes and create a PR.
+After doing so, write to me and somehow send the screenshots.

-- Sort things: Assign topics, rewriting "misc" word in [nr-topic-lut.json](.\src\mainPage\nr-topic-lut.json)
+- Sort things: Assign topics, rewriting "misc" word (or fixing already sorted items) in [nr-topic-lut.json](.\src\mainPage\nr-topic-lut.json)
 - Give ideas: Just write to me.
 - Write code: Fork this repo and make your own improvements, then create a PR.